Tower of Babel

-Some modern scholars have associated the Tower of Babel with known structures, notably Etemenanki, a ziggurat dedicated to the Mesopotamian god Marduk in Babylon.
-While the archaeological record is incompatible with this identification, many scholars believe that the biblical story was inspired by Etemenanki.
-A Sumerian story with some similar elements is told in Enmerkar and the Lord of Aratta.
+Some modern scholars have associated the Tower of Babel with known historical structures and accounts, particularly from ancient Mesopotamia.
+The most widely attributed inspiration is Etemenanki, a ziggurat dedicated to the god Marduk in Babylon, which in Hebrew was called Babel.
+A similar story is also found in the ancient Sumerian legend, Enmerkar and the Lord of Aratta, which describes events and locations in southern Mesopotamia.